A Healthy Puppy. A Happy Puppy.

 Hypoglycemia is a serious concern for any puppy.
 Have you ever become shaky or lightheaded because you forgot to eat?
 It isn't a large concern for people, because our livers can compensate for the imbalance.
 However, puppies need to eat often, and are easily affected if their blood sugar drops.
 You need to be familiar with the symptoms and how to treat it.
 If your puppy appears weak, wobbly, trembles, or is disoriented, you need to do something!
 You are their first-aid responder.
 Low blood sugar is easy to treat and reverse in your home.
 Please consult your veterinarian about hypoglycemia.
 Without your help, prolonged symptoms will result in very serious situations.

 Puppies sleep a lot!
 Almost every puppy will growl in their sleep, but don't worry, they're probably just chasing a bunny or have found a playful friend.
-Your sleeping schedule won't be completely thrown off when yore are a new puppy parent, but theirs will!
+Your sleeping schedule won't be completely thrown off when you are a new puppy parent, but theirs will!
 They are in a new environment, with new smells, sounds, and new faces.
 The stress of the new environment can even be upsetting to their digestive system.
 However, when it is time to go to bed, many people either let their puppy sleep wherever they like, or use crate training.
 Of course, we are happy to help create your puppies perfect place to nap during the day.
-Take a look at our handmade beds, and contact us to see what we can do for your little friend!

 There are many resources available when considering crate training.
 You should always do your research before training your new friend!
 Your veterinarian may have tips that have worked well for others, or you could consult various online sources, books, and advice from friends.